btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 #### The app shows the error: "Could not copy file".

-The error occurs on some devices with Android 4.4.
-Possible solutions:
+The error occurs on some devices with Android 4.4+ having an external SD card.
+Android does not allow applications to write data to a SD card on these devices (a detailed description of the problem [here](http://www.androidpolice.com/2014/02/17/external-blues-google-has-brought-big-changes-to-sd-cards-in-kitkat-and-even-samsung-may-be-implementing-them/)).

+There are several ways to solve this problem:

+- Copy the ROM to internal memory.
-- Copy the ROM file on the memory card in the folder **Android/data/org.emunix.unipatcher/**.
-Then you need to select the ROM from this directory.
+- Set the "Output directory" setting to the internal memory (ROM can be left on the external SD card in this case)
+- Set the "Output directory" setting to **Android/data/org.emunix.unipatcher/** directory on the external SD card
 - Install [SDFix](https://play.google.com/store/apps/details?id=nextapp.sdfix) application (requires ROOT access).

 #### The app shows the error: "File have the wrong checksum after it was patched".